nicolaschotard/stackyter/README.rst

                        given command line options. (default: None) --username USERNAME  Your CC-IN2P3 user name.
-Mandatory either from command line or in the configuration file. (default: None) --workdir WORKDIR    Your working directory at CC-IN2P3 (default: \$HOME) --vstack VSTACK      Version of the stack you want to setup up.
-If not given, the LSST stack will not be set up.
-(E.g. v13.0, w_2017_42 or w_2017_42_py2) (default: None) --packages PACKAGES  A list of packages you want to setup.
-Coma separated from command line, or a list in the config file.
+Mandatory either from command line or in the configuration file. (default: None) --workdir WORKDIR    Your working directory at CC-IN2P3 (default:
+                       /pbs/throng/lsst/users/<username>/notebooks)
+  --vstack VSTACK      Version of the stack you want to set up.
+(E.g. v14.0,
+                       w_2017_42 or w_2017_42_py2) (default: v14.0)
+  --packages PACKAGES  A list of packages you want to setup.
+Coma separated
+                       from command line, or a list in the config file.
 You can use the `lsst_distrib` package to set up all